geekyganguly/weatherly/README.md

 # Weatherly

-A mobile weather application built with React Native, Expo, React Native Paper and WeatherAPI.
+A mobile weather application built with React Native and WeatherAPI.

 ## Features